A Rule-Aware Prompt Framework for Structured Numeric Reasoning in Cyber-Physical Systems: Rule-Aware Prompt Framework

 \section{Rule-Aware Prompt Framework}

-This section presents the proposed prompt framework for structured numeric reasoning in CPS.
-The design goal is to transform multivariate numeric telemetry into a textual format that (i) exposes domain semantics, (ii) encodes explicit decision rules, and (iii) maintains a concise and regular structure amenable to LLM inference.
+This section presents the proposed prompt framework for structured numeric reasoning in smart grids.
+The design aims to transform multivariate grid telemetry into a textual format that (i) exposes power system measurement semantics, (ii) encodes explicit operating rules, (iii) maintains a concise and regular structure amenable to LLM inference, and (iv) is composed of reusable modules that can be recombined across grid monitoring applications with minimal changes.